sahil143/tomanage/ARCHITECTURE.md

 - Web + desktop share code
 - Mobile is separate but uses shared packages
 - Server is the single source of truth for data
-- Types are defined once in shared-types
+- Shared domain types + helpers live in `@tomanage/shared`
-- Business logic in shared-logic (when reusable)
+- Reusable Zod schemas/types for tRPC inputs/outputs live in `@tomanage/shared/server-schemas`

 ---